When you think of eating seasonally, you probably picture fruits and veggies. But you should also be keeping seafood on your seasonal radar.

 • Take it even further down south with these yellow rice crab cakes featuring a Louisiana-inspired twist

 Love fresh lobster?
 Good news – lobster season technically runs all year round, at least in New England.
 However, you’ll likely find it easier to find fresh lobster during the summer months, starting in July.
+Fire up the grill and try these Grilled Lobster Tails with Diavolo Herb Butter.

 When you’re shopping for fresh lobster, pick an aggressive one with a bright shell that feels heavy for its size.
 Like crab, you’ll want to cook your lobster the same day you buy it.